 c. or a parent (age 65 or older) of the employee.

 The amendments expand protections to include employees teleworking into San Francisco from a location outside of the city.
-“Telework” is broadly defined as an employee’s work for an employer from the employee’s residence or other location that is not the employer’s office or worksite, provided that the employer maintains an office or worksite within the boundaries of the city at which the employee may work, or prior to COVID-19 was permitted to work.
+“Telework” is broadly defined as an employee’s work for an employer from the employee’s residence or other location that is not the employer’s office or worksite, provided that the employee is assigned to a San Francisco business location within the geographic boundaries of the city at the time of the employee’s flexible working arrangement request.

 The amended ordinance also includes in the definition of qualifying caregiver responsibilities care of any person age 65 or older with a family relationship to the employee (where the original ordinance was limited to care for a parent).